pavoltravnik/maxims-of-law/maxims-of-law.md

 Contemporanea expositio est optima et fortissima in lege.
 A contemporaneous exposition is the best and most powerful in the law.
 2 Co.
 Inst.
 11.

-Contr negantem principia non est disputandum.
+Contra negantem principia non est disputandum.
 There is no disputing against or denying principles.
 Co.
 Litt.
 43.

-Contr non volentem agere nulla currit praescriptio.
+Contra non volentem agere nulla currit praescriptio.
 No prescription runs against a person unable to act.
 Broom's Max.
 398.

-Contr veritatem lex numquam aliquid permittit.
+Contra veritatem lex numquam aliquid permittit.
 The law never suffers anything contrary to truth.
 2 Co.
 Inst.
 252. But sometimes it allows a conclusive presumption in opposition to truth.
 See 3 Bouv.
 Inst. n.
 3061.

 Contractus legem ex conventione accipiunt.
 The agreement of the parties makes the law of the contract.
 Dig.
 16, 3, 1, 6.

-Contractus ex turpi caus, vel contr bonos mores nullus est. A contract founded on a base and unlawful consideration, or against good morals, is null.
+Contractus ex turpi causa, vel contra bonos mores nullus est. A contract founded on a base and unlawful consideration, or against good morals, is null.
 Hob.
 167; Dig.
 2, 14, 27, 4.

 Conventio vincit legem.
 The agreement of the parties overcomes or prevails against the law.
-Story, Ag.
-See Dig.
+Story, Ag. § See Dig.
 16, 3, 1, 6.

 Copulatio verborum indicat acceptionem in eodem sensu.
 Coupling words together shows that they ought to be understood in the same sense.
 Bacom's Max. in Reg.
 3.